tobias-vogel/mergecontacts/README.md

 # mergecontacts
-A ruby tool to merge different datasources with contacts.
+A java tool to merge different datasources with contacts.

 ## Goal
 The goal is to integrate different address book data sources from (partly out-dated) address book exports.